Is Teeth Cleaning Painful?

 How to make teeth cleaning comfortable

-In order to make cleanings comfortable, it is a good idea to go to the dentist every six months.
+In order to make cleanings comfortable, it is a good idea to go to the dentist in Phoenix, AZ every six months.
 The hygienist will have less tartar and plaque to remove and the process will be less invasive.
 Patients can still have a comfortable cleaning, even if they have not gone to the dentist for years or have sensitive teeth and gums.
 These tips will reduce the discomfort during the cleaning.

 Use toothpaste for sensitive teeth